The Fan Site

 My Comments On:

-STAGE
+STAGE WORK

-In Chronological Order
+In Reverse Chronological Order

 Turning Points - Turning Points was a fairly short play; it was about an hour long.
 Though the script had some serious problems, and I really didn't have the rehearsal time to get my performance to where I wanted it to be, I enjoyed working on it anyway.
 I played Doctor Andrew Stone, a guy who drank too much due to the fact that he was having marital problems.
 I was a little young for the part, but as the rest of the cast was also quite young, it wasn't so bad.
 The plot of Turning Points had a lot of similarities to The Big Chill, though the writer claimed he's never seen that movie.